Community Lender Helps Entrepreneur Grow Her Business

 La Newyorkina & Fany Gerson, a small business success story

-Today, Fany thinks back to that stressful time of looking for capital and considers herself lucky and blessed to have met the EGF team.
+Today, Fany thinks back to that stressful time of looking for capital and considers herself lucky and blessed to have met the Pursuit team.
 “Summer hit and things have been insane.
 We’ve hired about 15 more people and are looking to continue our expansion.
-Getting that loan from EGF allowed us to grow while keeping the business in our kiosks going strong.
+Getting that loan from Pursuit allowed us to grow while keeping the business in our kiosks going strong.
 The future is really bright now.
-We could not have done it without EGF.”
+We could not have done it without Pursuit.”

 The power of community lending

-Excelsior Growth Fund (EGF) is a CDFI promoting economic development and job creation in New York by providing access to small business loans and business advisory services.
-EGF is one of the CDFI partners CNote works with.
-That means CNote investors are helping to funnel more capital to EGF and borrowers like Fany Gerson of La Newyorkina.
+Pursuit is a CDFI promoting economic development and job creation in New York by providing access to small business loans and business advisory services.
+Pursuit is one of the CDFI partners CNote works with.
+That means CNote investors are helping to funnel more capital to Pursuit and borrowers like Fany Gerson of La Newyorkina.

 We truly believe that ours is a shared success model, you the CNote investor get a better return, CDFIs get more capital and great borrowers like Fany get a chance to expand, grow, and pursue their dreams.
 Stories like this demonstrate finance doesn’t have to be a zero-sum game.